Afnantab/Nike-Analysis-Dashboard/README.md

 Identified top-performing products, such as Nike Air Max and Nike Air Zoom Pegasus 36, which drive significant profits.

 Highlighted regional and sales-method-based trends to optimize performance.

+# How to View the Dashboard:
+Download the .pbix file from this repository.

+Open the file using Power BI Desktop.

+Explore the dashboard to analyze sales trends and metrics.